 1. I’ve never slept the same since baby arrived…

 I used to be able to sleep through the night…Now I get easily awaken by every sound.
-I’m always on baby alert.
-Phantom cries are real.
+I’m always on baby alert and yes, phantom cries are real.

 2. I’ve gained many new habits.

-I never understood the whole comfort-wear, leggings-sweats-yoga attire 24-7.
+I never understood the whole comfort wear (leggings-sweats-yoga) attire 24-7.
 Now being a busy mom, all I want to wear is soft, comfy clothes.
 I basically purged and donate anything I no longer felt comfortable in.
 My style became a lot more simple and casual compared to what it was.

-4. I’ve learned to care less about people’s opinions.
+4. I’ve learned not to care about people’s opinions.

-Towards the end of my pregnancy it was like a switch turned on where I didn’t care anymore about other people.
-No one mattered as much as the baby now, they truly become your world.
+Towards the end of my pregnancy it was like a switch turned on where I didn’t care as much about other people.
+No one mattered as much as this baby!
+They truly become your world.
 It’s something we don’t understand until this little miracle arrives.

-I became super chill and laid back during my entire pregnancy.
+I transformed into being super chill and laid back since my pregnancy.
 Stuff that would normally stress or scare me, instead I was like ‘okay, sure no problem, no big deal’.
 I toughened up a bit from it ever since.

 6. When I watch tv shows or movies with kids in it now…

 I’ve become more emotional than usual.
 I get teary eyed whenever I see babies or kids in tough situations.
-It never bothered me before, now it strikes a cord.
+It never bothered me before and now it strikes a cord.

 7. I’m not just about myself anymore.

 I will put off washing, eating, changing my clothes- anything, until my baby is happy & dealt with first.
 This little person will be your everything and you’ll want to do anything for them.
 But I also learnt to really appreciate the small moments I get to myself when they’re asleep.
-Do a facial mask, paint your nails, have a bubble bath at the end of a long day, watch a movie with your favorite treat, read a book or I started to do puzzles or colouring- we all have to find a way to de-stress and relax, otherwise you’ll just breakdown.
+Do a facial mask, paint your nails, have a bubble bath at the end of a long day, watch a movie with your favourite treat, read a book.
+I started to do puzzles and colouring.
+We all have to find a way to de-stress and relax, otherwise you’ll breakdown.

 Before baby arrived I was like ‘that seems simple enough.
 I can do that, I’ll have all this time!’.
-The amount of time I’d spend running around the house alone is tiring.
-The house being clean and washing laundry are not going anywhere.
+The amount of time I’d spend running around the house endlessly is tiring.
+The house being dirty and having laundry, they’re not going anywhere.
 I learnt this the hard way.
 If you’re tired, don’t fight it.
-Take nap, it’s okay.
+Take nap, it’s totally okay.
 Don’t ever feel bad about it.
-You will have challenging days and it’s okay to have a cookie as a reward.
-It keeps us parents sane.
+You will have challenging days and it’s okay to have a cookie as a reward too.
+It keeps us parents sane!
 You’ll be just fine.
 We have this mentality that as soon as the baby is out, we have to immediately get back to our pre-baby weight.
 Doing all these exercises and food diets.
 Let’s be realistic, there’s no rush and we’re not celebrities back to swimsuit figures within a week!

 9. Healing takes forever.